 IEEE 802 LAN/MAN Standards Committee (LMSC) is pleased to provide additional inputs in the above-captioned proceeding.

-The IEEE 802 is responding to an ex part to the FCC from 5GAA in the FCC proceeding GN-Docket No. 18-357, waiver request on C-V2X use in the U-NII-4 5.9 GHz band.
+The IEEE 802 is responding to an ex parte to the FCC from 5GAA in the FCC proceeding GN-Docket No. 18-357, waiver request on C-V2X use in the U-NII-4 5.9 GHz band.
 In responding to this ex parte, IEEE 802 would also like to also provide the response to the US DoT for their information on some of the concerns IEEE 802 has with the ex parte.
 Please see below.

 Regards,